cognitect/transit-js/README.md

 common scalar values such a 64bit integers and dates.
 Furthermore, the restriction that JSON object keys be strings means that indexes naturally constructed in many programming langugages cannot be conveyed to JavaScript.
-This shortcoming is evident given existence of the proposed ECMAScript 6 [Map](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) type.
+This shortcoming is particular evident and is being addressed in the proposed ECMAScript 6 [Map](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) type.